Lightning-AI/pytorch-lightning/docs/source/3_steps.rst

 Lightning in 3 steps
 ####################

-In this guide we will go over how to build your Lightning code in 3 simple steps.
+*In this guide we will go over how to organize your PyTorch code into Lightning in 3 simple steps.*

 Organizing your code with PyTorch Lightning makes your code: